ggdna/seqwalk/README.md

 ## Usage

-### Designing a set of barcodes with maximum orthogonality
+### Designing a set of barcodes with minimal sequence symmetry

 If you want a certain number of barcodes with maximum orthogonality, you can use the `max_orthogonality` function from the `design` module.
 You must specify the length of desired sequences (L) and the number of desired sequences (N).
 Optionally, specify the prevention of reverse complementary sequences, GC content limits, allowable alphabet, and specific prevented patterns.
 By default, reverse complementary sequences are allowed, there are no GC content constraints, a 3 letter (A/C/T, no G) code is used and any 4N sequence is prevented.